Cuttlerat/bashbot/README.md

 ### Starting in a docker container

-For a build and create a docker container `docker-compose` must be installed in your system
+In order to build and create a docker container, `docker-compose` must be installed in your system

 ```
 docker-compose up --build bashbot
 ```

-Also you can take my container from a Dockerhub
+Also you can take my container from Dockerhub

 ```
 docker run cuttlerat/bashbot -v ./database:/database <BOT_TOKEN> <WEATHER_TOKEN>